-Natalia Mehlman Petrzela, Professor of History at Lang, critiques public access to wellness, and wonders how it isn’t universal.
+Natalia Mehlman Petrzela, professor of history at Lang, critiques public access to wellness and wonders why it isn’t universal.

 Students majoring in History can go on to graduate school in order to pursue careers in law, politics, economics, design and urban studies, journalism, and international relations.
 They can also work in nongovernmental organizations (NGOs).

 See History Courses